gruntwork-io/terraform-google-gke/modules/gke-cluster/README.md

 it allocates IP addresses from a block known to GCP.
 When using an alias range, pod addresses are natively routable within GCP, and VPC networks can ensure that the IP range the cluster uses is reserved.

-While using a secondary IP range is recommended, when using a network in the same project as your GKE cluster you can specify a blank range name to draw alias IPs from your subnetwork's primary IP range.
+While using a secondary IP range is recommended [in order to to separate cluster master and pod IPs](https://github.com/gruntwork-io/terraform-google-network/tree/master/modules/vpc-network#how-is-a-secondary-range-connected-to-an-alias-ip-range), when using a network in the same project as your GKE cluster you can specify a blank range name to draw alias IPs from your subnetwork's primary IP range.
 If using a shared VPC network (a network from another GCP project) using an explicit secondary range is required.

 See [considerations for cluster sizing](https://cloud.google.com/kubernetes-engine/docs/how-to/alias-ips#cluster_sizing) for more information on sizing secondary ranges for your VPC-native cluster.